Reading Blue Mountain and Northern 425

-Reading Blue Mountain and Northern 425 is a G-1 class "Pacific" type steam locomotive, built in January 1928 by the Baldwin Locomotive Works for the Gulf, Mobile & Northern Railroad (GM&N).
+Reading Blue Mountain and Northern 425 is a G-1 class "Pacific" type steam locomotive, built in January 1928 by the Baldwin Locomotive Works (BLW) for the Gulf, Mobile & Northern Railroad (GM&N).
 After the GM&N was consolidated into the Gulf, Mobile & Ohio (GM&O) in 1940, the locomotive was renumbered No. 580 and served in passenger service before being retired in 1950.
 The locomotive is currently owned and operated by the Reading, Blue Mountain and Northern Railroad (BM&N), based out of Port Clinton, Pennsylvania in excursion service.
 At the end of 2022, No. 425 was taken out of service for its mandatory Federal Railroad Administration (FRA) 1,472-day inspection and overhaul.
-It is expected to be returned to service around 2026.

 History

 Revenue service

-No. 425 was built in January 1928 by the Baldwin Locomotive Works of Philadelphia, Pennsylvania as the first of two G-1 4-6-2 Pacifics ordered, the second being No. 426, for the Gulf Mobile and Northern (GM&N) to replace their four older Pacifics, which were sold to the Louisville and Nashville Railroad (L&N).
+No. 425 was built in January 1928 by the Baldwin Locomotive Works (BLW) of Philadelphia, Pennsylvania as the first of two G-1 4-6-2 Pacifics ordered, the second being No. 426, for the Gulf Mobile and Northern (GM&N) to replace their four older Pacifics, which were sold to the Louisville and Nashville Railroad (L&N).
 Nos.
 425 and 426 were designed with 69 in drivers, 35000 lb of tractive effort, and an operating boiler pressure of 210 psi.
 They were assigned to haul the GM&N's unnamed overnight passenger train between Jackson, Tennessee and Mobile, Alabama.
 In September 1940, they would later become Gulf, Mobile and Ohio (GM&O) Nos.
 580 and 581, respectively until they were both retired in 1950.